OpenTTD/OpenGFX/README.md

 - `install`: build and then copy OpenGFX in your OpenTTD data directory.
 Use Makefile.local to specify a different path.
 - `clean`: cleans all generated files
 - `mrproper`: also cleans generated directories
-- `maintainer-clean`: clean also the graphics files can be re-generated via GIMP
+- `maintainer-clean`: clean also the graphics files can be re-generated via xcf2png
 - `bundle_src`: create a source tarball
 - `bundle_zip`: create a zip archive of OpenGFX
 - `bundle_bz2`: create a bzip2 archive of OpenGFX